-Test fit the thumbscrew and estimate how much it needs to be shortened by.
-You really want the hole you later drill for the pin as near central to the "ear" of the thumbscrew as possible.
+Test fit the thumbscrew and estimate how much it needs to be shortened by so that the hole you later drill for the pin as near central to the "ear" of the thumbscrew.

 The thumbscrew is awkward to hold firmly to do work on.
 I lock nutted it so that I could hold it in the vice to shorten it with a cutting disc on the Dremel.
 The added advantage of having the nuts on it is that the help clean the cut thread when you remove them.
 Nevertheless, you will probably still have to dress the end of the threads so that it easily screws into the post.

 Fit the thumbscrew and use the float pin to work out where to drill the hole and then centre punch it to make the drilling more accurate.

 My float pin was 2.27mm in diameter and I only had 2mm and 2.5mm drills so I drilled some test holes with them to see which was best to use.
 The 2.5mm hole was too sloppy so I used the 2mm drill knowing that I would have to enlarge the hole somehow.
 (Update - I have a few carbs to repair so spent an enormous £1.69 to buy a 2.2mm drill bit!)

 Holding the thumbscrew for drilling took a bit of trial and error.
 This is what I ended up with.

 I found a burr to fit the Dremel to do some initial enlargement of the hole and finished off with a small round file.
 It is important that you don't go too far as you need the float pin to be a snug fit not loose.